Toast — Smart UI JavaScript API

 "null"

-<smart-toast append-to='container'></smart-toast>
+<smart-toast append-to="container"></smart-toast>

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-let appendTo = toast.appendTo;
+const appendTo = el.appendTo;

 Determines whether the toast notification will automatically close after the duration specified by the autoCloseDelay property.
 If enabled, the toast will dismiss itself once the set time has elapsed; otherwise, it will remain visible until manually closed by the user.